mxagar/machine_learning_coursera/05_SupportVectorMachines/ML_SupportVectorMachines.md

 ## 2. Kernels: Non-Linear Complex Classifier

-Kernels allow to create non-linear classifiers for SVMs; it is generalization to using higher order polynomial terms.
+Kernels allow to create non-linear classifiers for SVMs; it is the generalization to using higher order polynomial terms.

 Kernels are basically similarity functions between the original feature vector $x$ and landmarks $l^{(i)}$ located in the feature space: $k(x,l^{(i)})$.
 We can have different types of kernels (e.g., Gaussian or exponential); in general, if the similarity is large $k = 1$, otherwise $k = 0$.